uber/neuropod/docs/tutorial.md

 ### Ludwig

-Ludwig contains a utility to export model to the Neuropod format.
+Ludwig contains a utility to export a model as a neuropod.
 If we train a Ludwig model like this:

 ```
 ludwig train --data_csv <MY_DATA>PATH> --model_definition <MY_MODEL_DEFINITION> --output_directory <LUDWIG_OUTPUT_DIRECTORY>
 ```

-We can package it as a Neuropod by running:
+We can package it as a neuropod by running:

 ```
 python -m ludwig.utils.neuropod_utils --ludwig_model_path <LUDWIG_OUTPUT_DIRECTORY>/<MODEL_NAME>/model --neuropod_path <NEUROPOD_OUTPUT_PATH>